-5.7 DEHUMIDIFICATION
+5.5 DEHUMIDIFICATION

 Interbond 998PB can be applied over a damp but drying surface, not a wet surface.
-This includes water jetted steel and the first coat of Interbond 998PB itself.
+This includes water jetted steel, old ballast tank coatings and the first coat of Interbond 998PB itself.
 However, Interbond 998PB cannot be applied over pools of water or droplets.
 A simple test for dampness is as follows: